wehs7661/ensemble_md/docs/getting_started.rst

 2.3.
 Installation from source
 -----------------------------
-One can also install :code:`ensemble_md` from the source code, which is available in our `github repository`_.
+One can also install :code:`ensemble_md` from the source code, which is available in our `GitHub repository`_.
 Specifically, one can execute the following commands:
 ::

     git clone https://github.com/wehs7661/ensemble_md.git